All you need to know about Internet security

 Use a password manager

 A huge number of websites now require you to register before you can do anything, making it tempting to use the same password for different sites, which increases your chances of being hacked.
 A third-party password manager, such as Last Pass, Keeper or Dashlane, stores all your login information and protects it with one overarching password, so you only have to remember that one password and can make all others as complex as you like without having to remember them all.

 Internet security for 4G devices

 It may surprise you to know that 4G is safer than wi-fi when it comes to internet security, especially public wi-fi.
 Any data sent by 4G is encrypted by your mobile network, meaning you don’t need to worry about privacy when using your mobile device.
 Having said that, you should still use carefully selected passwords to protect your information on any websites that require a login.

 However, if you regularly make use of free public wi-fi to get online with your mobile device, it is worth getting yourself a VPN – or Virtual Private Network.
-A VPN creates a private network within a public internet connection, such as hotel’s free wi-fi, and provides an encrypted, secure connection for your device.
-There are a huge range of VPN services available – simply browse the Apple App Store or Google Play to download one of your choice and install it on your device.
+A VPN creates a private network within a public internet connection, such as a hotel’s free wi-fi, and provides an encrypted, secure connection for your device.
+There is a huge range of VPN services available – simply browse the Apple App Store or Google Play to download one of your choice and install it on your device.